OAbouHajar/projectEIH/body-detect/README.md

 **Raspberry Pi Camera**

-* the camera connect to the camera port on the Raspberry as it shown in the picture below.#
+* the camera connect to the camera port on the Raspberry Pi as it shown in the picture below.#

 <img src="http://glasnost.itcarlow.ie/~softeng4/C00220135/random/cameraconnection.JPG" alt="mypy logo" width="600px"/>